Whitehorse: Television

 Local cable provider NorthwesTel hosts three local television channels: Community Cable 9, an advertisement slide-show channel and a public service channel.

 CBC Television operated an affiliate in Whitehorse, CFWH-TV, from 1968 to 2012.
 Initially served using the Frontier Coverage Package until Anik satellite broadcasts became available early in 1973; this transmitter was shut down on July 31, 2012, due to budget cuts.
-Until 2009, there was a low-powered repeater of Edmonton's CITV-TV providing Global Television Network programming to the area..

 Print

-Whitehorse's two major English-language newspapers are the Whitehorse Daily Star (founded as a weekly in 1900, it now publishes five times per week since 1986) and the Yukon News (founded as a weekly in 1960 by Ken Shortt, published five days a week from 1967 to 1999, and currently prints twice weekly).
+Whitehorse's two major English-language newspapers are the Whitehorse Daily Star (founded as a weekly in 1900, it currently published three times per week) and the Yukon News (founded as a weekly in 1960 by Ken Shortt, published five days a week from 1967 to 1999, and currently prints twice weekly).
 Other local newspapers include What's Up Yukon (a local free music, arts, culture, events, weekly founded in 2005) and a French-language newspaper L'Aurore boréale (founded in 1983).

+The quarterly magazine Yukon, North of Ordinary started in 2007.

 Infrastructure

 Emergency services

 Whitehorse contracts out its police service to the Royal Canadian Mounted Police, with the main police station on 4th avenue in the city centre.
 Whitehorse's ambulance service are run by Yukon Government's Emergency Medical Services and is staffed by full-time Primary Care Paramedics (PCP) and Advanced Care Paramedics (ACP).
 Whitehorse's Search and Rescue (SAR) is ensured by a partnership between the RCMP, YG's Emergency Measures Organization (EMO) and volunteer SAR teams.

 Whitehorse has its own fire service, known as City of Whitehorse Fire Department (WHFD) with two fire stations.
 The first, Station #1, located in the city centre at the corner of Second Avenue and Steele Street, and Station #2 (305 B Range Road) atop "Two Mile Hill" on the west side, with room for three trucks.
 It was built in 2010 to become a public safety building.
 The original fire hall located along on the waterfront has been preserved as a historic building and cultural centre.
 The Fire Department currently operates with thirty-three full-time staff and approximately ten volunteers.
 Both fire stations are staffed 24/7 through a rotation of four platoons of six firefighters and one dispatcher.

 WHFD is equipped and trained to respond to Motor vehicle Accidents, high and low angle rescue, confined space, and static water ice rescue.
-Haz-mat, swift water and urban search and rescue are not under the departments current capabilities or can only be responded to at awareness levels.
+Haz-mat, swift water and urban search and rescue are not under the department's current capabilities or can only be responded to at awareness levels.
 All medical emergencies are responded to by Yukon Government Emergency Medical Services.
 All aircraft emergencies are dealt with by the Eric Nielsen Whitehorse International Airport(ENWIA) ARFF fire department with mutual aid agreement activities from WHFD.
 Whitehorse Fire Department is professionally represented by the IAFF and the BCPFFA.